 Solid wood is the best alternative to any conventional fiberboard furniture materials.
 There are so many advantages of solid wood furniture, so let’s take a look at some of them:

-When buying furniture, it’s important to choose natural materials that have not been chemically treated as well as nature finishes, such as beeswax or linseed oil.
+When buying furniture, it’s important to choose natural materials that have not been chemically treated as well as natural finishes, such as beeswax or linseed oil.
 This way, you’ll dramatically reduce your exposure to toxic chemicals at home.

 As MDF is full of potentially toxic chemicals, such as formaldehyde and VOCs, MDF furniture is not a safe choice.
 The best option is solid wood furniture with a natural finish.
 For more information about non toxic furniture, check our articles about solid wood bed frames, futon frames, and non toxic sofas.